-Celebrate Martin Luther King Jr Day with Free Admission to 409 National Parks
+Celebrate Martin Luther King Jr. Day with Free Admission to 419 National Park Sites

-The National Park Service is celebrating their 100th Anniversary this year and to celebrate, they’re offering free admission to each of the 409 parks on 16 days in 2016.
-The first falls on Martin Luther King Jr Day (Monday, January 18th), and with the kids off of school, it’s the perfect time to grab the hiking boots and enjoy the fresh air.
+Thinking about visiting the Grand Canyon or checking out Yosemite National Park?
+You can visit any of the 419 national park sites for free on 5 days in 2020.
+The first falls on Martin Luther King Jr. Day (Monday, January 20th), and with the kids off of school, it’s the perfect time to grab the hiking boots and enjoy the fresh air.
 However, seeing as the day is in remembrance of Dr. King, it is important to reflect on his life and achievements.

-- The Martin Luther King Jr National Historic Site is located in Georgia and consists of his birthplace, home, church, and grave.
+- The Martin Luther King Jr. National Historical Park is located in Georgia and consists of his birthplace, home, church, and grave.

-- The Selma to Montgomery National Historic Trail marks the 45-mile long 1965 Voting Rights March journey Martin Luther King Jr led in Alabama.
+- The Selma to Montgomery National Historic Trail marks the 54-mile long 1965 Voting Rights March journey Martin Luther King Jr. led in Alabama.

-- In Washington, DC you’ll find the Martin Luther King Jr Memorial on the Tidal Basin as well as the Lincoln Memorial where he delivered his famous “I Have a Dream” speech.
+- In Washington, DC, you’ll find the Martin Luther King Jr. Memorial on the Tidal Basin, and you can visit the Lincoln Memorial, where he delivered his famous “I Have a Dream” speech.

 Additionally, several parks will be offering special programs throughout the day to honor Dr. King's legacy.
 You can find volunteer opportunities and educational programs about the civil rights movement on the NPS website.